Convert Kiloelectron-volt to Joule (keV to J)

 Converting from keV to J is a straightforward process.
 Follow these steps to ensure accurate conversions from kiloelectron-volt to joule:

-• Multiply by the Conversion Factor: To convert kiloelectron-volt to joule, multiply the selected keV value by 1.602177e-16.
-This factor is essential for accurately converting from a larger unit (keV) to a much smaller unit (J).
+- Multiply by the Conversion Factor: To calculate kiloelectron-volt to equivalent joule amount, multiply the selected keV value by 1.602177e-16.

 What is Kiloelectron-volt?